Digital-Preservation-Coalition/bit-list/content/entries/older-open-source-intelligence-sources/index.en.md

   - year: 2024
     trend: no-change
     classification: practically-extinct
-hazards: TBC
+hazards: ""
 mitigations: Offline backup documented and available for recovery; clarity over IPR and no orphaned works
 year-added: 2019
 published: 2025-08-25
-last-updated: "2024-11-07"
+last-updated: 2024-11-07
 aliases:
   - /digipres/champion-digital-preservation/bit-list/practically-extinct/bitlist-osint-older
-comments: |-
+comments: >-
   he Council also added clarification to the meaning of ‘open source’ for this entry, to explain its meaning in relation to intelligence openly available online, noting that open source can also refer to a specific software or content licence that permits limited uses of IP so this distinction would be helpful for readers.

   This is important for social context but may be picked up inadvertently through other ways; it remains ambiguous about who has ultimate responsibility for collecting and preserving this.
 case-studies:
-  - title: 'Virtual Uprisings: On the Interaction of New Social Media, Traditional Media Coverage and Urban Space during the ‘Arab Spring.’’'
+  - title: "Virtual Uprisings: On the Interaction of New Social Media, Traditional Media Coverage and Urban Space during the ‘Arab Spring.’’"
     authors: Al Sayyad, N. and Guvenc, M.
     publisher: Urban Studies
     year: 2010
     url: https://doi.org/10.1177/0042098013505881
   - title: Preserving Open Source Digital Evidence a Guide for Practitioners Working on Dealing with the Past Essential
     authors: Baumhofer, E. and Reilly, B.
     publisher: Swiss Peace
     url: https://www.swisspeace.ch/assets/publications/Essentials/Essentials20221031_Preserving-Open-Source-Digital-Evidence.pdf